sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 * **CNAME**: These records resolve another domain name.
 * **MX**: These records resolve to the address of the servers that handle the email for the domain being queried
 * **TXT**: These records are free text fields where any text-based data can be stored.
-  * TXT records are commonly used to verify domain ownership and list authortative servers.
+  * TXT records are commonly used to verify domain ownership and list authoritative servers.

 <details>